verybadsoldier/rp-easy-video/README.md

 # rp-easy-video
 Helper tool to manage Retroarch shader and overlay configuration.
 This is very BETA currently, so better do a backup before using it :P

-This is heavily inspired by Floob's rp-video-manager (https://github.com/biscuits99/rp-video-manager) and this is basically a rewrite of it.
+This is heavily inspired by Floob's rp-video-manager (https://github.com/biscuits99/rp-video-manager) and it is basically a rewrite of it.

 It aims to improve:
-* Presets can be installed ony a per-system basis.
-So you can have different presets for different systems
+* Presets can be installed on a per-system basis.
+So you can have different presets for different systems.
-* Generic structure to allow adding more presets without touching code
+* Generic structure to allow adding more presets without touching the code.
 * Avoid duplication of information.
-Every preset has a base config file and system can add or overwrite specific variables
+Every preset has a base config file and systems can add or overwrite specific variables.

 What it does not (as opposed to the original rp-video-manager):
 * Does not modify Retroarch core options config